Global well-posedness of quasilinear wave equations on asymptotically de Sitter spaces: Quasilinear wave and Klein-Gordon equations on the static model of de Sitter space

-We recall the form of the Lorentzian b-metric of a static patch $(M,g)$ of n-dimensional de Sitter space \cite[\S{4}]{VasyMicroKerrdS}.
-We use the coordinates $\mu\in(-\delta,1),\omega\in\Sphere^{n-2},\tau\in[0,\infty)$, for small $\delta>0$, on physical space near the cosmological horizon $\mu=0$ and the natural coordinates in the fiber of the b-cotangent bundle, which come from writing b-covectors as
+valid away from $r=0$, which extends non-degenerately to $\mu<0$; the Lorentzian geometry at $\mu=0$ is crucial for our analysis, since $\Box_g$ has radial points at the conormal bundle to $\mu=0$ within $\tau=0$, as we will verify below.
+Let us therefore use the coordinates $\mu\in(-\delta,1),\omega\in\Sphere^{n-2},\tau\in[0,\infty)$, for small $\delta>0$, on physical space near the cosmological horizon $\mu=0$ and the natural coordinates in the fiber of the b-cotangent bundle, which come from writing b-covectors as

-Moreover, we write $r^2=1-\mu$, and $K$ for the dual metric on the round sphere; in a coordinate system on the sphere, its components are denoted $K^{ij}$.
-We shall also have occasion to use the coordinates $Y=r\omega\in\R^{n-1}$ and $\tau$, valid near $r=0$, with b-covectors written
+Moreover, we write $K$ for the dual metric on the round sphere; in a coordinate system on the sphere, its components are denoted $K^{ij}$.
+We shall also have occasion to use the coordinates $Z=r\omega\in\R^{n-1}$ and $\tau$, valid near $r=0$, with b-covectors written

 Then the quadratic form associated with the dual metric $G$ of the static de Sitter metric $g$, which is the same as the b-principal symbol of $P:=\Box_g$, is given by

 Correspondingly, the Hamilton vector field is